brikeats/ROS/README.md

 ## Laptop Setup
 Add a line to `/etc/hosts` that indicates the pi's IP address, e.g., `192.168.0.104   raspberrypi`.
-Setup up public key authentication -- you're good to go when you can log on to the raspberry pi with the command `ssh raspberrypi`.
-You can then copy the code, build, and install it on the pi by running the install script, `./install`.
+Set up up public key authentication -- you're good to go when you can log on to the raspberry pi with the command `ssh raspberrypi`.
+You can then copy the code, build, and install it on the pi with `rsync -a ROS/ raspberrypi:~/ROS`.

-Add the same lines to your `.bashrc`:
+Add the same lines to your laptop `.bashrc`:
 ```
 source /opt/ros/indigo/setup.bash
 export ROS_MASTER_URI=http://raspberrypi:11311